sol1drat/neonote/README.md

 # NeoNote

-A keyboard-first note app for people who live in the terminal.
+A note app for people who live in the terminal.

 ![NeoNote Demo](docs/demo.gif)

-*NeoNote is currently in a barely enough usable state, do not expect much.*

 ## Install